gstack/parseq/index.md

 In `done`, `results[0]` contains the content of file1, `results[1]` contains the content of file2.

-Parameter `err` contains the first encountered error if any.
+Parameter `err` contains the first encountered error, if any.

 ## Dynamic number of Parallel flow